-The consolidated financial statements of TIM Group for the year ended 31 December 2019, prepared under IFRS, were audited, without qualification and in accordance with the International Standards on Auditing (ISA Italia), by EY S.p.A. independent auditors, as stated in the English translation of their report incorporated by reference elsewhere herein.
+The consolidated financial statements of TIM Group for the years ended 31 December 2020 and 31 December 2019, prepared under International Financial Reporting Standards as endorsed by the European Union (IFRS), were audited, without qualification and in accordance with the International Standards on Auditing (ISA Italia), by EY S.p.A. independent auditors, as stated in the English translation of their report incorporated by reference elsewhere herein.